isir/greta/build.rst

 ANT Installation and Setup (in Windows)
 ________

-You can download ANT from [https://ant.apache.org/](https://ant.apache.org/).
+You can download ANT from https://ant.apache.org/ .
 Download the binary distribution, unzip it, and move it to a directory of your choice.
 After that, set these environment variables (if don't know how to do it, you can try to see this example video: https://www.youtube.com/watch?v=83SccoBYSfA ) all in the user variables section:

-1. ANT_HOME: \<the-unzipped-ANT-directory\>
+1. ANT_HOME: the-unzipped-ANT-directory
-2. Path: add the \<the-unzipped-ANT-directory\\bin\>
+2. Path: add the the-unzipped-ANT-directory\bin\
-3. JAVA_HOME: \<your-default-JDK-directory\> (you might already have this set)
+3. JAVA_HOME: \your-default-JDK-directory\ (you might already have this set)

 You are ready to use ANT! (don't forget to close the existing command line windows, though)

 Running the ANT Build Scripts
 __________

-To build from a clean state, open the command prompt, go to the `<GRETA_DIR>/` directory on your pc and run this command: `ant build`
+To build from a clean state, open the command prompt, go to the GRETA_DIR/ directory on your pc and run this command: ant build

 Running the ANT Clean Scripts
 _________

-To clean from a compiled state, open the command prompt, go to the `<GRETA_DIR>/` directory on your pc and run this command: `ant clean`
+To clean from a compiled state, open the command prompt, go to the GRETA_DIR/ directory on your pc and run this command: ant clean